maekokabi/lattice/README.md

 1. Launch the program with `python main.py`
 2. Select a manager: Expenses, Notes, or Tasks
 3. Follow the on-screen menu to add, delete, search, or display entries
-4. All data changes are automatically saved to JSON
+4. All data changes are automatically saved

 ---